Recycling of tinplate: Three facts you should know

 95% of tinplate packaging can be recycled

 Enough tinplate packaging scrap was collected in 2017 through recycling to build 375 offshore wind turbines.
-This is owing to the fact that tinplate packaging is recycled in high volumes in Germany; the latest figure is 95 percent.
+This is owing to the fact that tinplate packaging is recycled in high volumes in Germany.
+The degree of recycability is 95 percent.
 The Packaging Steel business unit at thyssenkrupp Steel is very proud of this fact.
 However, more needs to be done here for the sake of the environment: Materials as well as the labels on the cans must be cleanly removed and recycled.
 Tinplate cans belong in the recycling bin or bag, as does light packaging made from metal, composite materials, and plastic.
 Paper and cardboard need to be put in the paper recycling container.
 Bottles and container glass must be sorted by color and deposited into the appropriate bottle bank.
 Residual waste and organic waste have their own containers.